Kenta123213/MIM-UW-Bachelor-s-degree/II semester/Computer Architecture and Operating Systems/NAND/README.md

 -shared -Wl,--wrap=malloc -Wl,--wrap=calloc -Wl,--wrap=realloc -Wl,--wrap=reallocarray -Wl,--wrap=free -Wl
 ```

-## Contents
+## Attachments

-- The library interface is defined in the provided `nand.h` file.
+The following files are attached to the task description:

-- The implementation of this library can be found in the `nand.c` file.
+- **memory_tests.c** – implementation of a library module for testing the reaction of the implementation to memory allocation failure;
-- Check the `nand_example.c` file for detailed usage examples and further specifications.
+- **memory_tests.h** – declaration of the interface of the library module for testing the reaction of the implementation to memory allocation failure;
+- **nand_example.c** – example tests for the library;
+- **nand.h** – declaration of the library interface.

 ## Testing
 To run example tests: